voidstarsec/hw-hacking-lab/wiki/oscope-vs-logic-analyzer.md

 Another common question that often comes up as we review the tools in class is

-> What is an oscilloscope for, and what is a logic analyzer used for?
+> What is an oscilloscope used for, and what is a logic analyzer used for?
 Don't they both measure signals?

 While the short answer is yes, they both measure electronic signals and visualize them for human consumption; there are a few key differences.